 Complete Guide to Setting Up iSCSI Shared Storage with Ubuntu Server and Windows Client

-, 3, december, 2024
+Guide, 3, december, 2024

 This guide walks you through setting up an iSCSI target on an Ubuntu server and connecting a Windows machine as an iSCSI client.
 The process includes configuring the iSCSI service, preparing the disk, and connecting it to Windows.
 This setup is optimized for single-client use to avoid data corruption.